tytydraco/yessleep/out/I_found_a_boy_in_my_pool_after_a_storm_I_wish_I_never_brought_him_inside_my_house.md

 “There's no way you *know* my grandma,” I gritted out.
 “So, what the fuck *are* you?”

+It hit me, then, that Grammy really did drown.

+This thing was fucking with my head.

+The merman only shot me a knowing smile.

 Roman disappeared for a moment, reappearing with a bottle of water.

 He downed the whole thing, scrunching it up and throwing it in the pool.